Walnut Pear Coffee Cake

 - Spread two-thirds of the batter into a greased 9-in. springform pan.
 Top with the reserved nut mixture, pears and remaining batter.
 Sprinkle with walnuts and reserved topping mixture.

-- Bake at 350° for 50-55 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 350° for 50-55 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of pan to loosen.
 Cool for 1 hour before cutting.
-Yield: 12 servings.